How To Update And Delete WordPress Plugins

 Warning

-Always make a full backup of your data and files before upgrading your website.
+We strongly recommend performing a backup of your website before updating your website.

 Updating And Deleting Plugins